zio/zio/docs/datatypes/stream/zstream.md

 val zippedStream: Stream[Nothing, (Int, Int)] = Stream(1,2,3).zip(Stream(2,3,4))
 ```

-Then you would be able to reduce the stream into to a `ZIO` value :
+Then we would be able to reduce the stream into to a `ZIO` value:

 ```scala mdoc:silent
 import zio._